neogeek/neogeek.github.io/_posts/2014-01-04-animating-within-canvas-using-jquery.md

 layout: post
 title: Animating Within Canvas Using jQuery
 subtitle: Making animating within canvas easy using jQuery.
+description: If you are like me and completely enamored with HTML 5's canvas tag you have at one point or another setup animations for entities drawn in canvas.
 year: 2014
 ---

-If you are like me and completely enamored with HTML 5's canvas tag you have at one point or another setup animations for entities drawn in canvas.

 Recently I was exploring simple ways of animating entities in canvas and happened upon this trick with the jQuery animate method.